haoxue-xiang/JHU-Biostat-ScM-Thesis/README.md

 # JHU-ScM-Thesis
-R codes for Haoxue's JHU Biostat ScM Thesis: Evaluating the Effect of Baseline on the Rate of Recovery from a Stressor in Single-Arm Studies of Resilience.
+R codes for Haoxue Xiang's JHU Biostat ScM Thesis: Evaluating the Effect of Baseline on the Rate of Recovery from a Stressor in Single-Arm Studies of Resilience.

 In the **Simulations** folder: